Hopf-Hecke algebras, infinitesimal Cherednik algebras, and Dirac cohomology: Hopf--Hecke algebras as PBW deformations

 and analogously for $\kappa_\sigma$. \end{proof}

-\begin{rem} Obviously, one way of obtaining $H$-linear $\tau,\sigma,\theta$ is by choosing $H$-linear elements in $(V\wedge V)^*$ and $H$-invariant (that is, $H$-central) elements in $K_0$, $K_1$ and $K_2$.
-The map $\kappa$ generated according to \ref{eq-kappa-example} will be $H$-linear and will have the Jacobi property, so $A_\kappa$ will be a PBW deformation.
-If additionally $V$ is an orthogonal $H$-module, $A_\kappa$ will be a Hopf-Hecke algebra. \end{rem}
+\begin{rem} Obviously, one way of obtaining $H$-equivariant $\tau,\sigma,\theta$ is by choosing $H$-invariant elements in $(V\wedge V)^*$ and $H$-invariant (that is, $H$-central) elements in $K_0$, $K_1$ and $K_2$.
+The map $\kappa$ generated according to \Cref{defn-kappa-std} will be $H$-equivariant and will have the Jacobi property, so $A_{H,V,\kappa}$ will be a PBW deformation.
+If additionally $V$ is an orthogonal $H$-module, $A_{H,V,\kappa}$ will be a Hopf--Hecke algebra. \end{rem}

-\begin{prop} Let $\kappa$ be as in \eqref{eq-kappa-example}.
+\begin{prop} Let $\kappa$ be as in \Cref{defn-kappa-std}.
 Then it has the Jacobi property.